 Can I use frozen eggs?

-Any eggs that have cracked or appear misshapenfrom pressure should be thrown out – including those that have frozen.
-Once the shell of an egg has cracked, it exposes the egg to bacteria and other contaminants that can make you ill.
-It’s in your best interest to toss frozen eggs and focus on preventing them from freezing in the first place.
+Any eggs that have cracked or look a little misshapen from the pressure should go straight to the compost, especially if they’ve been frozen.
+Once the shell cracks, it opens the door for bacteria and other nasties that can make you sick.
+It’s always safer to toss out frozen or cracked eggs and put your focus into keeping your hens’ eggs from freezing in the first place.

 3 ways to prevent eggs from freezing